Visiting the Palace of Versailles: A Complete Guide from Paris

 The Hercules Room (Salon d'Hercule) is a reception hall that takes its theme seriously.
 The entire ceiling is François Lemoyne's 1736 fresco "The Apotheosis of Hercules," where the hero is welcomed to Mount Olympus.
 It's one of the largest ceiling paintings in Europe, and looking at it for too long might make you feel slightly deified yourself.

-The room also hosts two massive paintings by Paolo Veronese, "Rebecca at the Well" and "Feast in the House of Simon."
+Inside the room also hosts two massive paintings by Paolo Veronese, "Rebecca at the Well" and "Feast in the House of Simon."
 These Venetian Renaissance masterpieces were diplomatic gifts, and their size meant they've been on a Louvre-Versailles shuttle for centuries.

 The Abundance Room: A Cozy (and Green) Treasure Chest